Maturity: 7 years

-The Bund-Laender-Anleihe (Bund-Laender bond) is a fixed-income security with a maturity of around 7 years from the time of issue.
-Interest is paid once a year.
+The Bund-Laender-Anleihe (Bund-Laender bond) was a fixed-income security with a maturity of around 7 years from the time of issue.
+Interest was paid once a year.

-The Bund-Laender-Anleihe, which was issued in a volume of € 3 billion by the Federal Government and ten states in 2013, is not a 100 % German Government security due to the partial debt-like liability of the issuer.
+The Bund-Laender-Anleihe, which was issued in a volume of € 3 bn by the Federal Government and ten states in 2013, was not a 100 % German Government security due to the partial debt-like liability of the issuer.

 Federal Government and state shares of the issue